Nepiki/Guides/Zillion-(SMS).md

 _Get Champ to level 8_

-Collect a total of seven Level up items as Champ to get this achievement.
-Be careful to not get extra ones beyond the required seven as they will restore health, but there are only four extra Level up items in the entire game.
+Collect a total of seven level up items as Champ to get this achievement.
+Be careful to not get extra ones beyond the required seven as they will restore health, but there are only four extra level up items in the entire game.
 You'll need the vast majority of them to level up the other characters.

 ***